ucdart/UCD-EEC130A/README.md

 # UCD-EEC130A

-IPython notebooks illustrating some common examples in electromagnetics
+Python scripts illustrating some common examples in electromagnetics